ausrys/Bots_examples/README.md

 # Bots_examples

 > [!NOTE]
-> In this repository I will be uploading various examples using bots in popular apps like Telegram or Discord.
+> In this repository I will be uploading various examples using bots made with Python in popular apps like Telegram or Discord.